DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 more complex models.
 NaiveNASlib comes to the rescue so that you can focus on the actual problem.
 Any failure to produce a valid model after mutation warrants an issue!

+NaiveNASlib makes quite few assumptions on the underlying implementation which in turn means that it is quite easy to make use of its capabilities for an existing neural network library.

 NaiveNASlib uses [JuMP](https://github.com/jump-dev/JuMP.jl) under the hood to describe not only the size relations, but also the connections between individual neurons as a Mixed Integer Linear Program (MILP).
 Describing neuron relations with equality constraints turned out to give a quite declarative way of formulating the alignment problem and ensures that even extremely nested architectures stay aligned after mutation.

-While MILPs are known for being quite difficult it also seems like the abundance of equality constraints creates a quite tight formulation (don't quote me on this though :)) so that even models with 10000s of neurons are often solved in sub-second time.
+While MILPs are known for being quite difficult it seems like the abundance of equality constraints creates a quite tight formulation (don't quote me on this though :)) so that even when 10000s of neurons are involved the solution is produced in sub/few-second time.

 The price one has to pay is that the model must be explicitly defined as a computation graph in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
 In its defense, the main reason anyone